OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 ![octopus selecting deployment targets](images/selecting-target-roles.png)

 :::hint
 Assigning multiple roles to a deployment step results in an OR statment.
 For example, adding `octo-petshop-api` to the deployment process and deploying to **development** will result in the filtering logic to be:

-- All servers in the **development** AND
-- Who have the roles `hello-world-api` OR `octo-petshop-api`
+All servers in the **development** AND the servers who have the roles `hello-world-api` OR `octo-petshop-api`.

+For the software developers you can rewrite that sentence as:

+`If (server.Environment == "development" && (server.Role == "hello-world-api" || server.Role == "octo-petshop-api"))`

 Using the example from above, Octopus would select all three servers.
 :::